 The OLS determines that this bill will lead to an annual revenue increase for local school districts to the extent that tuition would be paid by the parents or guardians of nonresident students admitted to the school districts, and to the extent that school districts do not already require the payment of tuition for nonresident students.
+The bill stipulates that county vocational school districts would not be subject to the provisions of the bill, so these districts would not receive any tuition revenue increases as a result of the bill.

 While the bill directs the board of education of a school district to set a uniform tuition rate for all nonresident students admitted to the district, it does not provide any guidelines or restrictions for establishing the uniform rate.
-However, the OLS estimates that districts that admit nonresident students and will newly collect tuition revenue under the bill would see a per pupil average revenue increase of \$20,000.
+However, the OLS estimates that districts that admit nonresident students and will newly collect tuition revenue under the bill would see an average revenue increase of \$20,000 per nonresident pupil.
 This estimate is based on information included in the most recent version of the Department of Education's Taxpayers' Guide to Education Spending concerning the actual budgetary per pupil cost.
 The OLS, however, does not have access to information concerning how many nonresident students, who may be subject to the payment of tuition under the bill, are currently enrolled in school districts.